Recipes, Steak Recipes

 Method

-- Heat a cast iron skillet or frying pan, large enough to hold your steak, until smoking hot.
-On a tray season the steak generously with sea salt and black pepper.
-Add a tablespoon of vegetable oil to the pan and then pop the steak in standing up on its fat.
+4. Heat a cast iron skillet or frying pan large enough to hold your steak until smoking hot.
+On a tray, season the steak generously with sea salt and black pepper.
+Add a tablespoon of vegetable oil to the pan, then stand the steak upright on its fat.
+Hold it there until a good amount has rendered into the pan, then carefully lay the steak flat.